 Facebook has announced that it will be converting all users over to its new layout—called New Facebook—in September 2020.
 Our tech team has implemented a new solution for the Expand functionality for New Facebook.
-If you run into any issues using the Expand button on New Facebook updates for the latest status on Page Vault's capabilities and new solutions.
+Please see our page on New Facebook updates for the latest status on Page Vault's capabilities and new solutions.

 Important notes before starting on Facebook

 In order to view content on personal profiles, you will need a Facebook account.
 Follow Facebook’s instructions for creating an account or log in with your (or your firm’s) account.